 Growing and trimming a beard with Jericho

 So, there it is.
-Almost all you need to know about how to groom a beard while growing it out.
+Almost all you need to know about how to groom and trim your beard while growing it out.
 Growing a beard is not always going to be smooth sailing.
 If it was easy, everyone would have one!
 Remember to take your time and give your beard the patience it deserves.